How To Commission a Painting

 Step 8) Final Payment

-Once your painting has been finished, any adjustments you requested have been made, and you are completely happy with the results, I will email you a final invoice for the remaining balance.
+Once your painting is finished, and any adjustments you requested have been made, and you are completely happy with the results, I will email you a final invoice for the remaining balance.

 Step 9) Delivery of Your Artwork

-Postage & packaging on all commissions is included in the price for delivery within mainland UK.
-International postage prices will need to be quoted individually though, according to size and destination location.
-Framed paintings will incur a additional postage and packing charge due to the extra weigh and size associated.
+Postage & packaging on all commissions for delivery within mainland UK is included in the price.
+International delivery prices will need to be quoted individually, according to painting size and your delivery destination.
+Framed paintings will incur a additional postage and packing charge due to the extra weight and size.
 You can find out more about delivery of your painting here.

 And Finally...

 It's always nice to see photographs of my clients with their finished paintings.
-This stage isn't necessary of course, but should you like to email me through a photograph of yourself with your painting, with your permission, I may add these to my client testimonials page.
+This stage isn't necessary of course, but should you like to email me through a photograph of yourself with your finished painting, with your permission, I may add these to my client testimonials page here.